Puglia - one of our favourite regions of Italy

 Puglian cuisine will not disappoint, with a fusion of Italian, Greek and Spanish flavours it is one of tastiest in Italy.
 Expect to eat plenty of fresh fruit, olives, grilled meat and fish, exquisite bread and copious amounts of wine.
 The region accounts a large percentage of Italy's oil and also rivals Sicily as one of Italy's largest wine producers (over 100 wines).

 Where to stay?

-Puglia has plenty of reasonably priced excellent accommodation available and there is a great range of properties from Trulli (these cone roofed building date to the middle ages and are unique to the region) to Masserie (Puglian farmhouses) and apartments.
-There are also many wonderful villas with private gardens and pools.
+Holiday Homes in Italy offer an excellent selection of villas in Puglia. from quality Trulli (these cone roofed building date to the middle ages and are unique to the region), Masserias (Puglian farmhouses) and wonderful villas with private pools

 How to get there?

 Puglia is served by two main airports; Bari in the north and Brindisi in the south.

 It is one of our favourite regions in the whole of Italy.
 All in all Puglia ticks all the boxes; it is very reasonably priced, easy to get to from most airports, great weather, beautiful coastlines, unique towns, amazing food and wonderful people.
 It has often been said that Puglia is how Italy used to before tourism took hold.